Saturday 26th February 2022

 2. Flexible work is becoming a must

-Employees are demanding more flexibility in how they work, including the choice to decide when they work from home and when they work from the office.
+Employees are demanding more flexibility in how they work, including deciding when they work from home and when they work from the office.
 Whereas in the past, employees might have felt dissatisfied if they were denied flexible work but still grudgingly got on with the job, times have changed: flexible work is fast becoming a deal-breaker.

 Research by EY has found that as many as half of employees will start looking for alternative employment if their current employer won’t offer them flexible work.
 Some businesses may still be reluctant to cede control over working arrangements to their workforce, but they will have to face up to the reality that they risk losing top talent if they bury their heads in the sand.